discolabs/cartjs/docs/guide/sections/getting-started/setup.md

-The Cart.js distribution comes packaged with fours versions of the library:
+The Cart.js distribution comes packaged with three versions of the library:

 <div class="callout callout-success">
     <p>